BadgerCode/emojichat/README.md

 TODO:
 * Integrate HTML renderer into chat box
-    * Make it hide/show the same as the other one
     * Add basic fade out
-    * Hide scrollbars when not active
-    * DELETE old one
 * Replace text entry with HTML version
     * Will need to call out to Lua
         * eChat.entry.OnTextChanged